intersel/Blapy/README.md

   * **append**: if the container-name is found from the external content, the external content should be added to the end of the current UPI block content.
   * **prepend**: if the container-name is found from the external content, the external content should be added before the current UPI block content.
   * **replace**: if the container-name is found from the external content, the inner content of the external content should replace the current UPI block content.
+  * **json**: the content of the current container is considered to be a template.
+If the container-name is found, then it is considered that the external content is a json object or an array of json objects.
+These json objects will be applied on the template.
   * **remove**:  if the container-name is found from the external content, then the UPI block is to be removed.
   * **custom**:  if the container-name is found from the external content, then we call the custom change 'doCustomChange' if defined and send the UPIApplication_doCustomChange event.
   * **[an animation plugin function name]**: if the container-name is found from the external content, function to call and apply to do the content change.
 The available plugin functions may be found in the UPIApplication_AnimationPlugins.js file.
+* **data-upi-update-rule**: ['local'|'external' (default)], if 'local', will use the data-upi-update rule defined in the current block, else will use the one defined in the external block
 * **data-upi-applyon** (option, default:'all'): By default, the UPI blocks loaded by a UPI link will be tried on all UPIApplication blocks.
 If defined, the external container will only be applied on the matched UPI blocks contained in the given application id element.

 ##Examples